Ligularia przewalskii

 In China, Ligularia przewalskii is known as a medicinal plant.
 Its roots contain thirteen compounds, some with antibacterial activity.

 Cultivation

 Plants grow best under cool, moist conditions, and resent hot sunny locations where they wilt extensively.
 They are propagated from seed or by cutting up the crowns.

+The cultivar 'The Rocket' is a recipient of the Royal Horticultural Society's Award of Garden Merit.